peterpeterparker/daviddalbusco.com/src/blog/the-unbreakable-slides-for-your-corporate-communication.md

 *****

-#### Collaborate And Shared Library
+#### Collaborate And Share A Library

-There is no team without communication.
-That’s why multiple users can edit the same presentation in real time, and share ideas and comments.
+Teams are nothing without good communication.
+That’s why multiple users can edit the same presentation in real time and share ideas and comments.

-Moreover, collaborators can now upload and use a company's media resources and assets in their slide decks.
+What's more, collaborators can now upload and use your company's media resources and assets in their own slide decks.

 *****

 #### Always Up-To-Date

-Over time your corporate style will evolve.
-We make the propagation of these changes easier.
+Over time, your corporate style will evolve.
+We simplify this stylistic growth.

 *****

 #### Custom Domain, In Housing and Share Privately

 You can publish your decks under your own domain name.
-It is also possible to create authenticated links for private content.
+It's also possible to create authenticated links for private content.

-FInally, if you would rather integrate DeckDeckGo in your infrastructure and private network instead of using our SASS platform, we are here to help.
+FInally, if you prefer to integrate DeckDeckGo into your infrastructure and private network instead of using our SAAS platform, we are here to help.

 *****

 ### And So Much More

-Here's what's new for our enterprise customers, but we're also releasing a ton of new features for the general public!
+That rounds up the new features for our enterprise customers – but we're also releasing a ton of new things for private users!

 *****